 Driving from Sydney to Gold Coast

-If you are travelling with family, it is advisable to breakdown your trips in two to three stops.
-Drive through central coast is one of the best scenic routes you can take where you can stop to enjoy beautiful beaches, small towns and plenty of outdoor activities.
+If you are travelling with family, it is advisable to break down your trips into two to three stops.
+Drive through the central coast is one of the best scenic routes you can take where you can stop to enjoy beautiful beaches, small towns and plenty of outdoor activities.
 Pacific Highways is the shortest route from Sydney to Gold Coast.
-Alternatively, you can take New England Highway which meaders through small country town like Scone, Uralla and Tenterfield.
+Alternatively, you can take New England Highway which meaders through small country towns like Scone, Uralla and Tenterfield.

 Driving along Central Coast to Newcastle

 There are a couple of different ways to travel to the Gold Coast.
-Country roads offer a detour from the main highways and take you through historical towns, places of interests, vineyard and other places of interest for tourist.
+Country roads offer a detour from the main highways and take you through historical towns, places of interest, vineyards and other places of interest for tourists.

-Further up from Newcastle, Port Nelson and Port Stephens have the longest stretch of sand dunes.
+Further up from Newcastle, Port Nelson and Port Stephens have the longest stretch of dunes.